-The three planes of motion are the sagittal, frontal and transverse planes.
+The three planes of motion are the sagittal, coronal (or frontal) and transverse planes.

 - Sagittal Plane: Cuts the body into left and right halves.
 Forward and backward movements.

-- Frontal Plane: Cuts the body into front and back halves.
+- Coronal (or Frontal Plane): Cuts the body into front and back halves.
 Side-to-side movements.